MatricksDeCoder/supply_chain/README.md

 Duplicate the .env.example file and rename it .env.
 Add the PRIVATE_KEYS as the private key of the Metamask account you will use to deploy.
 This is the same account you will add testnet ether to.
 On Metamask click Account Details-> Export Private Key to copy private key.
 Go to [infura.io](https://infura.io/) and create a project and copy the ID into .env as INFURA_ID

-- Note you may want to restart => jsipfs daemon <= before deployign to each of the different networks.
 - Note that you can use --reset when migrating to replace add new deployments e.g truffle migrate --reset --network kovan